Congestive heart failure (CHF) requires a lot of daily management. As a result, it affects not only the patient, but also family and friends.

 Add flavor with herbs and spices.
 Experiment.

-- Do not provide a commercial “salt substitute” without the doctor’s permission.
+Do not provide a commercial “salt substitute” without the doctor’s permission.
 It may contain other chemicals that are equally harmful.

 Return to top